cau-placc/haskell-src-transformation/CONTRIBUTING.md

     - Follow the applicable [styleguide](#styleguides).

-    - Ensure that your changes work correctly and do not break other parts of the compiler by running [unit tests and other checks](#testing) frequently.
+    - Ensure that your changes work correctly and do not break other parts of the library by running [unit tests and other checks](#testing) frequently.
       You should also [write your own unit tests](#writing-unit-tests).

+      > **Note**: This library does not include any unit tests yet.
+      > Thus, special care must be taken when making any changes.
+      > Test your code manually with as many of the provided examples as possible.
+      > Contributions of automatic tests are welcome!

     - Pull in the master branch regularly to avoid merge conflicts later down the line.